 - The Lincolnshire FHS has published several marriage indexes and a burial index for the Calcewaith and Candleshoe Deanery to make your search easier.

-- There were chapels here prior to 1871 for Wesleyan Methodists, Reformed Methodists and Primitive Methodists, as well as Independents and Baptists.
-The Wesleyans built their's in 1864-5 to seat up to 700 members and guests.
+- There were chapels here prior to 1871 for Wesleyan Methodists and Reformed Methodists, as well as Independents and Baptists.
+The Wesleyans built their's in 1864-5 on Chapel street to seat up to 700 members and guests.
 The Congragational Chapel was founded in 1795.
-A United Methodist chapel was built in 1850.
+A United Methodist chapel was built in 1850 in South End.
 For information and assistance in researching these chapels, see our non-conformist religions page.

 - Check our Church Records page for county-wide resources.